 \section{Abstract}

-Deep Reinforcement Learning (DRL) has achieved impressive performance in robotics and autonomous systems (RASs).
-A key impediment to its deployment in real-life operations is the spuriously unsafe DRL policies---unexplored states may lead the agent to make wrong decisions that may cause hazards, especially in applications where end-to-end controllers of the RAS were trained by DRL. {In this paper, we propose a novel quantitative reliability assessment framework for DRL-controlled RASs, leveraging verification evidence generated from formal reliability analysis of neural networks.
-A two-level verification framework is introduced to check the safety property with respect to inaccurate observations that are due to e.g., environmental noises and state changes.
-Reachability verification tools are leveraged at the local level to generate safety evidence of trajectories, while at the global level, we quantify the overall reliability as an aggregated metric of local safety evidence, according to an operational profile.
-The effectiveness of the proposed verification framework is demonstrated and validated via experiments on real RASs.}
+Deep Reinforcement Learning (DRL) has achieved impressive performance in robotics and autonomous systems (RAS).
+A key challenge to its deployment in real-life operations is the presence of spuriously unsafe DRL policies.
+Unexplored states may lead the agent to make wrong decisions that could result in hazards, especially in applications where DRL-trained end-to-end controllers govern the behaviour of RAS.
+This paper proposes a novel quantitative reliability assessment framework for DRL-controlled RAS, leveraging verification evidence generated from formal reliability analysis of neural networks.
+A two-level verification framework is introduced to check the safety property with respect to inaccurate observations that are due to, e.g., environmental noise and state changes.
+Reachability verification tools are leveraged locally to generate safety evidence of trajectories.
+In contrast, at the global level, we quantify the overall reliability as an aggregated metric of local safety evidence, corresponding to a set of distinct tasks and their occurrence probabilities.
+The effectiveness of the proposed verification framework is demonstrated and validated via experiments on real RAS.

-\section{INTRODUCTION}
+\section{Introduction}

-\gls{DRL} has achieved impressive experimental results in video game playing, in which DRL agents are deployed under a trial-error-replay model.
-However, safety critical applications normally are not able to trial and replay at will in the real-world, such as autonomous vehicles, power systems, and humanoid robots. \yi{ A recent trend in autonomous navigation, including ground and underwater vehicles, is to use end-to-end controllers trained by reinforcement learning methods \cite{kiran2021deep,chen2021interpretable,levine2016end,ye2021survey}.
-For these applications that require a high level of safety integrity, deploying unverified DRL policies can lead to catastrophic consequences. } In the meantime, \gls{DNN} in DRL algorithms are known to be unrobust to adversarial examples, i.e., the output of a DNN may be subject to dramatic change under a minor input disturbance.
-Such issues have motivated this work to formally analyse the end-to-end DRL systems and assure their reliability before they are deployed.
+\IEEEPARstart{D}{eep} Reinforcement Learning (DRL) has achieved impressive experimental results in video game playing, in which DRL agents are deployed under a trial-error-replay model.
+However, safety-critical applications normally are not able to trial and replay at will in the real world, such as autonomous vehicles, power systems, and humanoid robots.
+A recent trend in autonomous navigation, including ground and underwater vehicles, is to use end-to-end controllers trained by reinforcement learning methods \cite{kiran2021deep}.
+For these applications that require a high level of safety integrity, deploying unverified DRL policies can lead to catastrophic consequences.
+In the meantime, \gls{DNN} in DRL algorithms are known to be unrobust to adversarial examples, i.e., the output of a DNN may be subject to dramatic change under a minor input disturbance.
+Such issues have motivated this work to formally analyse end-to-end DRL systems and assure their reliability before they are deployed.